csruiliu/tensorflow_cifar/README.md

 ## Inception ##

 The implementation of Inception (aka GoogLeNet, Inception-V1) follows the architecture presented in the [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43022.pdf).
-I remove the front 7x7 conv layer and 3x3 max pooling layer to fit CIFAR-10. ***GoogLeNet won the ImageNet 2014 contest (Classification and Dection).
+I remove the front 7x7 conv layer and 3x3 max pooling layer to fit CIFAR-10. ***GoogLeNet won the ImageNet 2014 contest (Classification and Detection).
 Its inception unit consists of parallel several conv layers, which can reduce the model size without hurting accuracy.
-It shows that mutiple small conv kernel can achieve the similar performance of a big conv kernel in a way.***
+It shows that multiple small conv kernels can achieve similar performance to a big conv kernel in a way.***

 ## LeNet ##